Jasper-1024/MyPrivacy/README.md

 # FakeAppList
-An Android App(xposed) , fake installed application list for BAT's application.
+An Android App(xposed) , fake installed or running application list for BAT's application.